cameronbourke/Add4/README.md

 For MacOS users, Chrome should automatically open and focus the window outlining the dilemma!

+When you are all setup, you should now have yourself a broken 4-bit adder like [this one!](https://cameronbourke.github.io/Add4/site/)

 ## The Dilemma

 It's 1970 and you love mathematics, but haven't quite mastered the art of adding up small numbers.
 To help your claim as the next Einstein, you devise a plan to make a machine called the adder, in which you will fool and amaze people with your new found ability.
 But, where to start you ask?